Define a small neural network using Python

 I [executorch:arm_executor_runner.cpp:414] Model PTE file loaded.
 Size: 3360 bytes.

-You have now set up your environment for TinyML development on Arm, and tested a small PyTorch and ExecuTorch Neural Network.
-In the next Learning Path of this series, you will learn about optimizing neural networks to run on Arm.
+You have now set up your environment for TinyML development on Arm and tested a small PyTorch model with ExecuTorch on the Corstone-320 FVP.
+In the next Learning Path, you learn how to optimize neural networks to run efficiently on Arm.

 Back